 LG’s more expensive 2018 models - the W8, G8, E8 and C8 - all benefit from the new Alpha 9 processor, which promises (and delivers, in our experience) improvements in noise reduction, sharpness, depth enhancement and colour reproduction.
-To meet its lower asking price, this entry-level B8, has to settle for the Alpha 7 processor that was behind LG’s 2017 OLEDs.
+While the B8 gets the same OLED panel as its siblings, is does have to settle for the Alpha 7 processor of LG’s 2017 OLEDs in order to hit its lower price point.

 The eagle-eyed among you might have spotted an LG OLED55B8SLC available with some retailers.
 LG tells us the differences between the two sets are the stand design (Alpine on the 'PLA' versus Crescent on the 'SLC'), the speaker configuration (2.2 versus 2.0) and power output (40W versus 20W).